 Marlin Kilpatrick attended Lake-Sumter Junior College (1962-63) and graduated from the Florida School of Preaching (1987).
 He has been preaching since 1965 in Florida, Georgia, North Carolina, Virginia and Tennessee.
 He has held one public debate and had a radio broadcast for over thirty years.
 Marlin and his wife, Sandra, work with the Lord’s church in Fruitland Park, Florida.
 They have five children.

 Randal Matheny and his wife, Vicki, have lived as missionaries in Brazil since 1984, where they raised their three children.
 He has degrees in Bible, communication, and missions, and is fluent in Portuguese.
 In addition to his preaching, Randal is an author, editor, and poet.
 He also prints Bible teaching material in Brazil and effectively uses online social media to help reach around the world with the gospel.
+Find more from Randal at his site.

 Ron Thomas graduated from the East Tennessee School of Preaching (recently renamed the Southeast Institute of Biblical Studies) in 1995.
 Since 1998, he has been preaching for the Highway church of Christ in Sullivan, Illinois, where he also serves as an elder.
 He and his wife, Anne, have two daughters.
+Find more from Ron at his blog.